jcolag/entropy-arbitrage/2023-01-19-measure-man.md

  > **MADDOX**: "When in disgrace with fortune and men's eyes, I all alone beweep my outcast state."
 Is it just words to you, or do you fathom the meaning?

-You might already recognize this as the first two lines of Shakespeare's [Sonnet 29](https://en.wikipedia.org/wiki/Sonnet_29).
+You might already recognize this as the first two lines of Shakespeare's {% wiki Sonnet_29|Sonnet 29|en %}.
 And it seems like another point where the episode stumbles.
 For example, it seems highly improbable that Maddox picked this sonnet at random, implying that either he wants to taunt Data, or Data has that sonnet marked in some way that made it the obvious point to open the book.
 The first option severely undermines Maddox's position, if true, exposing that he almost certainly considers Data a living being with emotions.

 The second option, however, suggests that the sonnet carries special meaning to Data.
 And that would make sense, because it talks about envy.
 The speaker envies people who have friends, people with special skills, people with influence, and even contented people, as opposed to the speaker's self-loathing, which doesn't sound *unlike* Data, who has spent multiple episodes---most recently [*The Schizoid Man*]({% post_url 2022-12-29-schizoid-man %})---looking for help connecting with his colleagues.